pagkly/Zed/Investopedia3/Residual Value.md

 Residual Value
 ## What is Residual Value?

-The residual value, also known as [salvage value](https://www.investopedia.com/terms/s/salvagevalue.asp), is the estimated value of a fixed asset at the end of its lease term or useful life.
+The residual value, also known as [[salvage value]](https://www.investopedia.com/terms/s/salvagevalue.asp), is the estimated value of a fixed asset at the end of its lease term or useful life.
 In lease situations, the lessor uses residual value as one of its primary methods for determining how much the lessee pays in periodic lease payments.
 As a general rule, the longer the useful life or lease period of an asset, the lower its residual value.

 ### Key Takeaways